• Home

 Coconut flour is primarily used for its low glycemic index, which causes slow digestion of its carbohydrate components.
 There are also other significant properties of this fantastic byproduct.

-Its attributes include being higher in protein and fiber and keeping blood sugars low for those who may have diabetes.
-For facts about coconut flour, such as nutrition, benefits, and more, visit Healthline.com.
+Its attributes include being higher in protein and fiber and keeping blood sugars low for those who may have diabetes as noted in these facts about coconut flour, such as nutrition, benefits, and more.

 There are always pros and cons to substituting coconut flour for another grain-free flour.
 You must remember, both coconut flour and coconut flour substitutes don't have a 1:1 ratio to all-purpose flour; there also may be a difference in flavor and textures when baking or thickening your recipe.